uzwashahid/FlappyBirdDeluxe/README.md

 ## Overview

-Flappy Bird Deluxe reimplements the classic one-button arcade game with a custom art style, dynamic difficulty scaling, sound effects, and a persistent high score system.
+Flappy Bird Uzwa Edition reimplements the classic one-button arcade game with a custom art style, dynamic difficulty scaling, sound effects, and a persistent high score system.
 The project was built to practice core Object-Oriented Programming principles — composition, encapsulation, and state management — in a real, playable application rather than an abstract exercise.

 ## Features